hussius/deeplearning-biology/README.md

 From the abstract: "Biology and medicine have a long-standing interest in computational structure prediction and modeling of proteins.
 There are often missing regions or regions that need to be remodeled in protein structures.
 The process of predicting particular missing regions in a protein structure is called loop modeling.
 In this paper, we propose a generative adversarial network (GAN) in deep learning for loop modeling using the idea of image inpainting.
 The generative network is to capture the context of the loop region and predict the missing area.
 The adversarial network is to make the prediction look real and provide gradients to the generative network.
 The proposed network was evaluated on a common benchmark for loop modeling.
 Experiments show that our method can successfully predict the loop region and has achieved better performance than the state-of-the-art tools.
 To our knowledge, this work represents the first attempt of using GAN for any bioinformatics studies."

+**Structure-Based Function Prediction using Graph Convolutional Networks** [[preprint](https://www.biorxiv.org/content/biorxiv/early/2019/10/04/786236.full.pdf)]

+From the abstract: "We present a deep learning Graph Convolutional Network (GCN) trained on sequence and structural data and evaluate it on ~40k proteins with known structures and functions from the Protein Data Bank (PDB).
+Our GCN predicts functions more accurately than Convolutional Neural Networks trained on sequence data alone and competing methods.
+Feature extraction via a language model removes the need for constructing multiple sequence alignments or feature engineering.
+Our model learns general structure-function relationships by robustly predicting functions of proteins with ≤ 30% sequence identity to the training set.
+Using class activation mapping, we can automatically identify structural regions at the residue-level that lead to each function prediction for every protein confidently predicted, advancing site-specific function prediction."

 ## Metabolomics <a name="metabolomics"></a>

 **Deep Learning Accurately Predicts Estrogen Receptor Status in Breast Cancer Metabolomics Data** [[code](http://pubs.acs.org/doi/suppl/10.1021/acs.jproteome.7b00595/suppl_file/pr7b00595_si_001.pdf)][[paper](http://pubs.acs.org/doi/full/10.1021/acs.jproteome.7b00595)]

 Classification algorithms for metabolomics data with respect to estrogen receptor status are compared, and the best performing algorithm is an autoencoder-based feedforward network with parameters tuned using H2O's R interface.

+### Generative models <a name='generative'></a>

+In many cases, it can be useful to generate synthetic data that resembles real data in order to boost dataset sizes or avoid violating patient privacy.
+Here, some of these approaches are listed.

+**Privacy-preserving generative deep neural networks support clinical data sharing** [[Github](https://github.com/greenelab/SPRINT_gan)][[bioRxiv preprint](https://www.biorxiv.org/content/early/2017/11/15/159756)]

+This describes a clever idea where generative adversarial networks (GANs) are used to synthesize data that closely resembles actual data measured on study participants, but which cannot be traced back to a specific subject.
+The latter aspect, called differential privacy, is incorporated into the method by design and gives strong guarantees of the likelihood that a subject could be identified as a member of a trial.

+**Creating artificial human genomes using generative models** [[preprint](https://www.biorxiv.org/content/biorxiv/early/2019/10/07/769091.full.pdf)]

+The authors compare Restricted Boltzmann Machines (RBM) and Generative Adversarial Networks (GAN) as tools for creating synthetic human genomes.

+**CellBender remove-background: a deep generative model for unsupervised removal of background noise from scRNA-seq datasets** [[code](https://github.com/broadinstitute/CellBender)][[preprint](https://www.biorxiv.org/content/biorxiv/early/2019/10/03/791699.full.pdf)]

+The authors present a generative model for removing statistical background noise in single-cell RNA-seq datasets.

 ## Genomics <a name="genomics"></a>